pisani/opentelemetry-trace-soap/readme.md

     - Uses $$$OTELLog(..) with arbitrary data to add detail to the current span

 The Web service functionality is trivial and largely irrelevant, but serves to show telemetry tracing in action.

 Select each of the web methods you want to test, in order to generate SOAP activity.
 To see this implementation generate traces with a Status of 'Error'. use zero (0) as the second number in the Divide() SOAP method in order to force a <DIVDE> error.
+(If you wish, you may also import a Postman collection found under /otherStuff, and perform an iterative automated run of multiple SOAP calls to generate more trace messages quickly)

 5. Open another browser tab pull up the Jaeger UI using the following URL
 ```